-Arthur was appointed to the Pharmacy Council in 2015 and is serving his first three-year term.
+Arthur was appointed to the Pharmacy Council in 2015 and was reappointed in 2019 for an additional two-year term.

 “My motivation comes largely from my whānau and a sense of duty as well as the people around me.
 I see pharmacists excelling in their hugely diverse professional roles and thereby improving the quality of peoples’ lives on a daily basis and that inspires me to contribute.”

 Charlotte Schimanski Bpharm, RegPharmNZ

 Charlotte is a registered Pharmacist with 14 years’ experience and owns a community pharmacy in Rotorua.
 She is currently studying towards a Post Graduate Diploma in Public Health.